krishernandez/auto_rigging_tool_box/README.md

 # BUG LOG
 - Squash and stretch functions bug out on limbs
 - Pole vector selection currently not functional
-- IK finger set up to only work when joints are renamed to the right prefix
 - Currently, the only way to bring in this rigging tool box is to call it within the maya script.

 # TODO
 - Add the option to rename joints and controls based on a set dictionary
 - Add an automation ribbon joint tool
-- Add a simple shortcuts to bind, mirror and delete skin binding
 - Add a general constrain options when using custom curve utils
 - Add the custom designed IK handle to the IK limbs automation tool
 - When dragging in the final toolbox, make it show up in one of the maya menus